iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 > I got my code more than 12 hours before I got my test results and the code expires in 24 hours...<br> :date: __2021-01-03 21:13:56__

-> I just installed the app.
-I see no reason for my GPS to be on when I am at home.
-My plan is to turn on my phone's GPS when I am in a public place, like the supermarket.
-I will turn off the GPS when I get back in my car for the drive home.
-I am giving the app just 3 stars because it's forcing me to leave my Bluetooth on.
-But I often turn off my phone at night.
-I hope there's a setting to receive any notifications only during the day.
-I will have to check that out.<br> :date: __2021-01-03 11:27:22__

-> Not sure what this app is supposed to be doing but as long as it's the virus is not in my area I can live with it<br> :date: __2021-01-03 04:54:42__

 #### 2-star reviews